enesmalikdemir/enesmalikdemir/README.md

+Hi 👋, I'm Enes Malik Demir.

-- 🏫 **I am a computer programming student at Nigde Omer Halisdemir University.**
+🏫 **I am a computer programming student at Nigde Omer Halisdemir University.**

 - 💻 **My interest in computer programming dates back to my childhood.
 With the rapid development of technology, I decided to improve myself in this field and started studying computer programming at university.
 I am constantly striving to develop myself by working on projects related to programming languages and different technologies.**